Andyargueasae/chloroscan/README.rst

 ==================================================================
-ChloroScan: A metagenomic workflow to recover chloroplast genomes.
+ChloroScan: A metagenomic workflow to recover chloroplast genomes
 ==================================================================

 .. start-badges